 In addition to the three community artists mentioned above, three teens from Woodland Hills School District participated in a six-week summer internship.
 Their hands-on experiences allowed them to work with the iron- and aluminum-casting processes, along with some practice with a skilled blacksmith.
 After the internship, one of the students joined Rivers of Steel as a paid apprentice, joining the metal arts team that leads workshops for the public and visiting artists.

 Working with a number of local artists, Rivers of Steel partnered with community stakeholders to produce five graffiti-style murals in 2022.
 Located in the communities of Homestead, Millvale, Rankin, and Swissvale, the murals engaged community members in the process in a variety of ways.

 In Homestead, four artists worked in partnership with the owners of Golden Age Beer Company to paint their Seventh Street fence with the name of the borough during a Homestead Live Fridays event.
 Adding to the fun, a pop-up skate park was erected—with the help of Super Stories—and skateboarding lessons were offered free to local youth—along with gratis Millie’s ice cream and face-painting.

-In Millvale, Rivers of Steel partnered with the Art in the Garden summer camp to create a mural of a tree that included the community name.
+In Millville, Rivers of Steel partnered with the local residents to create a mural of a tree that included the community name.
 Similarly, two murals were created in Rankin in partnership with the Rankin Christian Center and a local businessman.

 In September, in a collaboration with six artists from Boom Concepts, a new Black on Black Love mural was created along a 70-foot span of wall at the Carrie Furnaces.